tmobile/jazz-installer/README.md

 For more details, see the [Wiki](https://github.com/tmobile/jazz-installer/wiki).

 ## Development
 If you're interested in submitting a PR, it would be a good idea to set up your editor/IDE to use the following checkers:
 * [editorconfig](https://editorconfig.org/) so your editor follows the same whitespace/line-ending/indent rules as everyone else.
 * [flake8](http://flake8.pycqa.org/en/latest/) for Python linting
 * [tflint](https://github.com/wata727/tflint) for Terraform script linting
 * [foodcritic](http://www.foodcritic.io/) for Chef script linting

+### Tooling
+New contributions should consist entirely of Python(2, soon to be 3) code or Terraform scripts.
+No new shell script code will be accepted.
+If you want to add a new optional feature (rather than simply bugfix) please chat with the maintainers in #jazz-oss before starting, and take a look at the `feature-extensions` subdirectory for an example of how we currently structure such things.

 ### Branching/release flow
 1. Breaking/nontrivial features first go into named feature branches cut from `develop`